jondavgo/Munchking/README.md

 * Posting screen
     * Users can post their own images with text descriptions either from their camera.
     * User can post images they have saved instead of just from the camera.
+* Requests screen
+    * Users can see any incoming friend requests and accept or decline them
+* Map screen
+    * Users can view all active users' locations on map (if permission is given) via a marker
+    * Clicking on a marker gives you the option to view the profile screen
+* Friends screen
+    * User can see the friends of the profile they are viewing
+    * Clicking a friend in the list provides their profile
+    * Users can unfriend people from here
+* Comments screen
+    * Allows users to view and post comments
+* Settings screen
+    * Allows user to change basic settings for their profile

 ### 3. Navigation